availabs/bdsAPI/README.md

 `firm/age01/msa0102301024/sz020310?fields=job_creation&fields=job_death&fields=job_creation_rate`

 PLEASE NOTE:  the current parse function does not support paging ( it is not clear the best way to page through a hierarchical object).
 This means it is possible to request data that takes a very long time to return and may CRASH the browser if loaded into memory.
-It is (currently) the client's responsbility to request reasonable amounts of data!
+It is (currently) the client's responsibility to request reasonable amounts of data!

 # Notes for Developers<a id="sec-7" name="sec-7"></a>